Littleton Food Co-op

 February 3, 2025 By Anastasia Maher

 We know that a great match up is what makes a great game, so we asked our beer expert Kevin to match classic football snacks with their best accompanying local brew.
 And to be sporty, we’re calling them MVPs: Most Valuable Pairings.
 While it’s not as elegant as pairing wine and cheese, these still let your favorite beers and game snacks shine.
 All of these great local options (and much more!) are here at the Littleton Co-op.
 We also have all the domestic and international classics, and N/A options, too!
-Check out Kevin’s recommendations below.
+Check out our Beer Department’s recommendations below.
 But whatever brews you choose, make sure you have enough to last the whole game!

 Filed Under: The Weekly Radish Newsletter Tagged With: beer, game day, NH Eats Local, shop local